colak/csf-docs/Administrators/WebFaction/creating-ssl-certs-on-webfaction.md

 The first set of rules redirect calls to “www” to the domain without “www”, and the second set of rules redirects calls to “http” to “https” only.

 **Attention:** For the time being, you should comment out the two lines for the second set of rules until the certificates are actually installed.
 You’ll then uncomment them again in section #9 later.
 At that point, no matter how a visitor gets to your site, they should only land on and see the domain as `http://domain.tld`.
-For example, click any link in the list above for CSF’s website.
-The destination should always end up being `https://csf.community`, which is what we want for CSF.

 If you’re following these instructions and want the Class B redirects too, you need to have a similar set of four website records setup in the WebFaction dashboard _before_ proceeding with the rest of these instructions.